Food and Drink

 - conference bursaries to support students attending conferences

 - prizes for undergraduates on food engineering-related courses

 - representation of professional interests via international forums

 - regular webinars on a range of topics.

 IChemE's special interest groups are led by dedicated member volunteers.
 If you would like to be involved in the launch of this new technical networking community, then please contact Special Interest Groups with details about yourself and how you can help.

-Our 2020 and 2021 webinars are now available to re-watch to F&D SIG members!
+Over 40 webinars are now available to re-watch to Food & Drink SIG members.

 Congratulations to Patrick Kearns for being awarded the IChemE Food & Drink Special Interest Group Student Project Prize for 2023.